 Below are my ideas on what I personally see as the necessary aspects of a winning strategy.
 I see many of them very much in motion, happening now, by no means just ideas grabbed out of thin air.
 That fact is very hopeful.

 My ideas fall into nine categories:

-2) This alliance must be deeply rooted within the low income sector of the working class, as well as in all sectors of the working class, which makes up about 75 percent of the U.S. population.
+2) This alliance must be deeply-rooted within the low-income sector of the working class, as well as in all sectors of the working class, which makes up about 75% of the US population.

 5) This alliance movement must be grounded in day-to-day, community-, workplace-, and issue-based organizing by millions of volunteer and paid activists and organizers, utilizing popular education approaches and techniques as much as possible.

-6) It must engage in independent electoral campaigns from the most local to the highest national level, doing so in a tactically flexible way as far as whether to run on a Democratic, Independent, Working Families, Green, or other line.
+6) It must engage in independent electoral campaigns from the most local to the highest national level, doing so in a tactically flexible way as far as whether to run on a Democrat, independent, Working Families, Green, or other line.

 8) The diverse and extensive mix of organizations which make up the movement/alliance must make conscious efforts to develop group-centered leadership, not individual-centered leadership, to evolve a “not me, us,” democratic internal culture, and to provide a welcoming and personally rewarding experience for all those involved.

-I really do believe that in many of these areas we are well along the road, and in all of them that progress, sometimes uneven, is being made.
+I believe, I really do believe, that in many of these areas we are well along the road, and in all of them that progress, sometimes uneven, is being made.

 Ted Glick has been a progressive activist, organizer and writer since 1968.
 Past writings and other information can be found at http://tedglick.com, and he can be followed on Twitter at http://twitter.com/jtglick.